kaliop-uk/ezmigrationbundle/README.md

     php ezpublish/console kaliop:migration:migration migration_name --delete

-After removing the information about the migration form the migrations table, running the `migrate` command will execute it again.
+After removing the information about the migration from the migrations table, running the `migrate` command will execute it again.

 ## Usage of transactions / rolling back changes